jkairigo/Demo-repo/README.md

 # Demo
-hello this is a repo for trining how to use GitHub.
+hello this is a repo for trining how to use GitHub!